 - 3.3 In response to the change in policy context, the Harpenden Neighbourhood Plan has adapted its approach.
 It seeks to incorporate issues addressed in the SLP and the DLP where relevant to the Neighbourhood Plan Area, relating content to the local context.
 This strengthens the policy framework for Harpenden and seeks to ensure that the impact of the decision not to allow the SLP to proceed to Examination is lessened. - 3.4 There are, however, limitations as to what may be achieved through the Harpenden Neighbourhood Plan.
 These limitations include: - Release of land from the Green Belt.
-This can only be done through a review of the Green Belt boundaries by a local planning authority (i.e. St Albans City and District Council) in its Local Plan, as established by Paragraph 83 of the NPPF.
+At the point of submission of the Neighbourhood Plan the National Planning Policy Framework (2012 edition) only allowed this to be carried out by a local planning authority (i.e. St Albans City and District Council) in its Local Plan.
 Therefore, this Neighbourhood Plan does not seek to allocate any sites in the Green Belt for new strategic housing, employment or other growth. - Identification of targets for growth.
 Targets for growth in the SLP were based upon a suite of evidence base documents prepared for St Albans City and District Council, including housing market assessments and employment land need assessments.
 As the SLP did not proceed to examination, the evidence used and the resulting targets were not tested for their accuracy.
 St Albans City and District Council is now considering new targets in its revised Local Plan.